-The Form CMS-1500 is the official standard claim form required by various government and private health programs, including the Centers for Medicare & Medicaid Services (CMS) of the U.S. Department of Health & Human Services.
+Form CMS-1500 is a health insurance claim form required by various government and private health programs, including the Centers for Medicare & Medicaid Services (CMS) of the U.S. Department of Health & Human Services.
 Claims must be submitted on original, not photocopied, print versions of the Form CMS-1500 as they are printed in special OCR-scannable red ink to enable automated reading of information on the form.
 A sample is available at CMS website, and the printed forms can be ordered from U.S. Government bookstore, along with printing companies and office supply stores.

 There are the six must haves when filing a claim, regardless of the plan.